mac455/siem-threat-detection-lab/README.md

 ## Project Overview

 This project demonstrates the implementation of a comprehensive Security Information and Event Management (SIEM) solution using **Graylog**, **OpenSearch**, and **MongoDB**.
-The system processes real-time security events, detects sophisticated cyber attacks, and provides security dashboards for visualising security operations.
+The system processes real-time security events, detects sophisticated cyber attacks, and provides security dashboards for visualising security operations using an Ubuntu VM (Virtualbox).

 ##  Architecture